Muldec/stash-wiki/Scraping-configuration.md

 By default, Stash looks for scraper configurations in the `scrapers` sub-directory of the directory where the stash `config.yml` is read.
 This will either be the `$HOME/.stash` directory or the current working directory.

-Custom scrapers are added by adding configuration yaml files to the `scrapers` directory.
+Custom scrapers are added by adding configuration yaml files (format: `scrapername.yml`) to the `scrapers` directory.
 The configuration file looks like the following:

 # Basic scraper configuration file structure